obsius/typed-binary-json/README.md

 # Typed Binary JSON

 Typed Binary JSON or TBJSON, is a binary serialization format that is compatible with JSON.
 It stores known object prototypes in a JSON header, and serializes the data in binary following the header.

-Typed Binary JSON is useful for known object or class types, otherwise it will offer no advantage in terms of size of performance over JSON.
+TBJSON is useful for serializing known object, classes, or types, otherwise it will offer no advantage in terms of size of performance over JSON.

 ## Format